 We utilize a program referred to as TADS, which stands for Tuition Aid Data Services.
 TADS is a third party service that provides an analytical framework through which household need can be measured fairly and equitably.
 Information provided by TADS is used by our scholarship committee to help determine the level of assistance provided.
 This information is held in confidence.

 Scholarship applications will be accepted beginning February 15th through May 15th, 2023.
 All approved scholarships will be awarded by June 1st, 2023.

 How to Apply

 The first step is to complete the TADS application.
 Please take a moment to review the TADS Financial Aid Application Worksheet to determine the information you will need to gather.
-There is a $42 application fee to process the application through TADS.
+There is an application fee to process the application through TADS.

 You may contact TADS directly for assistance completing the application or to check your application status.
 TADS can help with questions regarding the application requirements or process, but will not have award information.

 Applications for tuition assistance may also be completed online at www.mytads.com.
 Failure to pay the processing fee may delay the evaluation.